Eureka Safety Impact and Vibration Resistant Safety Gloves for Offshore Workforces

-Eureka specialises in the manufacture and supply of working gloves that specifically optimised for use in the oil and gas industry.
+Eureka Safety specialises in the manufacture and supply of working gloves that specifically optimised for use in the oil and gas industry.

 Our ambition is supported by new technologies that help us to combine premium-level quality with affordability, and our gloves continue to set new standards for performance in arc flash, cut, puncture, needle and vibration control.